genidma/genidma/README.md

 - 🤔 I’m looking for help with: Fundraising, team-building, setting the right culture and creating a great place to work.
 - 💬 Ask me about: My fascination with Ants and insects in general, liberties/freedom/reason/basic research, personal development.
 Related to personal development, feel free to check out my model, titled 'Architectural Foundations for Enabling one's basics - A proposed, non-clinicians model.' https://drive.google.com/file/d/1ZLAv3WT8q9p4eG98CxSYF8XbJ0a3W9Tj/view?pli=1 Overall, I consider myself a generalist who can go deeper and I know a little bit about different areas.
 I love Science and love listening to Scientists.
 I also like building models.
 - 📫 How to reach me:
+- I am somewhat active on Maven as of March 2024: https://app.heymaven.com/profile/8685
 - Linkedin: https://ca.linkedin.com/in/adeelkhan1 | YT: https://www.youtube.com/c/AdeelKhan1/videos (I do not check notifications on there) | 10 min meeting (Please share agenda in advance): https://cal.com/singularityisnear/10min | Skype/Signal app/Whatsapp (Feel free to message me on Linkedin for contact info here) | Quora (Not active on Quora or any other site at the moment): https://www.quora.com/profile/Adeel-Khan-3
 - 😄 Pronouns: They/Them
 - ⚡ Fun fact: I can imitate Geoffrey Hinton and Jurgen Schmidhuber's impressions